Sphagnumshuffle/R-Portfolio/Supervised Learning/Readme.md

-This is the section for Supervised Machine Learning using R. I hope to deliver wide range of different methods in order to show my capabilites using R with
-Supervised Machine Learning
+This is the section for Supervised Machine Learning using R. I hope to deliver wide range of different methods in order to show my capabilites using R with Supervised Machine Learning algorithms